Tommy Thompson retires after 44 years as district attorney

 The Hartsville native obtained his law degree from Vanderbilt in 1969 while participating in the ROTC program there.

 After three years as a legal officer at Fort Bragg, N.C., he was hired as an assistant district attorney in Nashville by Tom Shriver.
-He eventually returned to Hartsville and joined the DA’s office here, after previously having taught for two years in Hartsville.
+He eventually returned to Hartsville and joined the DA’s office, after previously having taught for two years in Hartsville.

 “When I graduated in 1969, I had that obligation so I was training officer at Fort Bragg,” Thompson said.
 “I came back in 1973 after a friend called me and asked if I would be interested in being an assistant district attorney in Nashville.”